 Let's be honest, you probably have grown-up friends that might not be the best role-model for your kids.
 You might need to address this with your friends that you are trying to raise kids to behave in a way that is contradicted with their behavior.
 This can get hairy, I know.
 Maybe you just need to distance yourself from the bad influence.
 Your teens are watching what kind of friends you allow into your world.

 These are a number of ways that you can help with handling bad influences in your teenager’s life.
+I hope these tips for How to Handle Bad Influences in Your Teen’s Life give you some comfort.
 Which ones did you find helpful?
 If you have a teenager that has friends that are up to no good continuously, what boundaries have you set up that works for you?